cottieda/r-mv-examples/README.md

 \r-mv-examples\_script\build_all.bat
 ```

+## Editing/Adding Content
+Contributors: Do not push code snippets, datasets, or other files related to the HW or exams.

 Before re-building the whole site, it is advisable to test-build any edited chapters by first running build_unit.bat.
 e.g. to rebuild \L1 chapter you'd run:
 ```